 Pay attention to combo bookings

-We often book our airfare with our cruise line and the company is responsible to get us to the ship in the event of an airline delay.
-A good practice would be to check if you can fly a day early to avoid any possible delays and stay at a hotel or even a pre-cruise resort.
+We often book our airfare with our cruise line.
+The company is responsible to get us to the ship in the event of an airline delay.
+A good practice would be to check if you can fly a day early to avoid any possible delays.
+You can stay at a hotel or even a pre-cruise resort.
 This will give you the possibility to avoid delays or unpredictable events, you can get some rest or you can even do some local exploring or shopping if you have the time.
-It’s better to have the luxury of not being on the constant run and the extra time to use for handling various emergencies.
+It’s better to have the luxury of not being on the constant run.
+The extra time can be used for handling unpredictable emergencies.

 Weather risks, the number one cause for canceling a trip

-Most people will cancel their trip because of a bad weather scare and because the media usually blows things out of proportion just for the sake of a good audience.
+Most people will cancel their trip because of a bad weather scare.
+Mostly since the media usually blows things out of proportion just for the sake of a good audience.
 Before you decide to cancel your trip, you should review your travel insurance policy to see exactly what your options are.
 Pay attention to weather updates and have your luggage ready to take your trip until the last second.
 More than once I was able to enjoy upgrades because others got scared and cancelled prematurely.

 A smartphone and a few backup apps will make your trip safer